joshuachoi0508/officegram/README.md

 ### Upload
 Users can upload an image on their profile page with a caption.
 Users can also delete images from their profile by clicking the trash icon on the photo modal.

 For this feature, I used `Amazon Web Services(AWS)` to store photos on the cloud.
-In upload component, I have a handleFile method that renders error messages based on file type and renders preview of the selected image.
+In the upload component, I have a handleFile method that renders error messages based on file type and renders the preview of the selected image.

 ```javascript
   handleFile(e) {